Barcoding Logo

 Facebook LinkedIn Twitter Email

 Today, the patient experience matters more than ever.
-If you’re in a role that actively manages the patient experience, you’re always looking for ways to improve—and one simple place is to improve the tracking of a patient’s belongings.
+If you’re in a role that actively manages the patient experience, you’re always looking for ways to improve—and one simple place to start is the tracking of patient belongings in the hospital.

 Keeping the above factors in mind, here are some practical steps you can take to ensure buy-in of your patient belongings tracking solution.

-• Identify champions for your initiative: Recruit influential individuals from the nursing staff to serve as change champions advocating the change from within a team.
-Peers can often have more influence on coworkers than other stakeholders.
-Champions will work with and support front-line staff, evangelize the value and benefits of the solution and promote buy-in.
+• Identify champions: Recruit influential people from the nursing staff to serve as “change champions” who will advocate the change from within a team—because peers can often have more influence on coworkers than other stakeholders.
+Champions will encourage buy-in by working with and supporting front-line staff, and evangelizing the value and benefits of the solution.
 Support your champions so that they’re successful in their role.
-For example, if new mobile hardware is part of the solution, make sure they are comfortable with navigating the device and with basic functions like barcode scanning.
+For example, if new mobile hardware is part of the solution, make sure they’re comfortable navigating the device and with basic functions like barcode scanning.

 • Keep a close eye on the initial implementation and beyond: Frequently check in to see how the nurses are doing.
-Some one-on-one training or minor adjustments may be beneficial to keep things running smooth.
-Continue to monitor the implementation after deployment.
+Some one-on-one training or minor adjustments may be beneficial to keep things running smoothly.
+Continue to monitor the implementation after deployment, too, and check to make sure users have a practical understanding of the hospital patient belongings policy.

 End-user buy-in is critical for the success of any initiative.
-With all the demands on a nurse’s schedule, buy-in can be especially challenging.
+With all the growing demands on a nurse’s schedule, buy-in can be especially challenging.
 Keeping these tips in mind can help ensure the success of your patient belongings tracking application.
+Because by providing better technology, healthcare systems really can reduce the burdens of time and labor that come with collecting, cataloging, documenting, storing, moving, locating, and retrieving patient property.

 New call-to-action